-Tū Manawa active Aotearoa fund
+Tū Manawa Active Aotearoa Fund

-The meaning behind Tū Manawa means:
+The meaning behind Tū Manawa: Tū - ‘to stand’ and Manawa – ‘breath’.

 In the context of play, active recreation and sport the name calls to all New Zealanders to live Sport NZ’s vision - 'Every Body Active'.